thelfer/tfel/docs/web/aster.md

 Changing the library name in `Code_Aster` seems easier for backward compatibility (for example, for `MTest` users).

+# Ticket #103: `MFront`: allow modification of parameters

+Parameters are the MFront "flightweight" way of modifying the coefficients of a behaviour.
+Compared to material properties (given through the `LIST_COEF` entry in `Code_Aster`), parameters have default values.
+They are also global values, meaning that have the same value for every material.

+It is possible to overload the default values by defining an appropriate text file (see the MFront documentation) in the current directory (meaning that this txt file must be declared as a data in the export file, otherwise not copied by `as_run`).

+However, modifying parameters from the input file would be more convenient and would allow the supervisor to check that a parameter as been modified (hence, the study is no more under AQ if the behaviour was under AQ).

+Currently a parameter can be modified through the `ExternalLibraryManager` class of the `TFEL/System` library. `Code_Aster` already modifies the `epsilon` parameter if needed.

 #References

 <!-- Local IspellDict: english -->